samuel-a/minimal-exercise-track/README.md

 # docker+postgres+express+mobx+react-Gym Tracker
-This is a simple gym exercise tracking web-app with a dockerized postgres backend with an express REST API and a React+mobx frontend.
+This is a simple experimental limited scope exercise tracking web-app with a dockerized postgres backend with an express REST API and a React+mobx frontend.

 ## Stack
 - Docker